Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.Marcel Proust

 Quite a while after the Europeans began using greeting cards, a man born in Prussian Silesia by the name of Louis Prang emigrated to America from Switzerland in 1850 after escaping the Prussian Government.
 Why was he being pursued by his own government, we might ask?
 He was involved in revolutionary activities in 1848.
 He then settled down in Boston, Massachusetts and on Christmas of 1873, Prang began to produce and sell greeting cards to the popular market of Europe and began selling the Christmas card in America around 1874, and since that day both Christmas cards and thank you cards have increased in popularity around the world.

-How To Celebrate Thank You Note Day
+How to celebrate National Thank You Note Day

-Celebrating Thank You Note Day is actually quite easy to accomplish if we take the time to do so.
+Celebrating National Thank You Note Day is actually quite easy to accomplish if we take the time to do so.
 All it really requires is for us to be around family and/or friends, and once we’ve got that part of the celebration down all we have to do now is pass around cards or notes thanking our family members for the gifts that they’ve given us and the love they we all share each and every day.
-Thank You Note Day is a silly, yet wonderful little holiday that makes time with our families a whole lot more cheerful, fun, and all around happy.
+National Thank You Note Day is a silly, yet wonderful little holiday that makes time with our families a whole lot more cheerful, fun, and all around happy.